Speak up for the Boise River and protect your quality of life

-The Forest Service is hosting a series of meetings on a Canadian mining company’s plans to construct over 10 miles of new roads and clear 137 drill pads in the Boise River headwaters near Grimes Creek.
-The mining company, American CuMo, is hoping that the 2,885-acre exploration project will lead to development of one of the largest open pit mines in the world.
+The Forest Service has recently hosted a series of meetings on a Canadian mining company’s plans to construct over 10 miles of new roads and clear 137 drill pads in the Boise River headwaters near Grimes Creek.
+The mining company, American CuMo, is hoping that the 2,885-acre exploration project will lead to development of one of the largest molybdenum open pit mines in the world.

 Both exploration and mine development for the CuMo Project are extremely controversial.
 The exploration site is upstream of half of Idaho’s population, and the Boise River watershed provides more than 20 percent of Boise’s drinking water supply.
 According to the Environmental Protection Agency (EPA), mining is the number one toxic polluter in the U.S.